By Jim Struck, Leadership Vision, LLC

 This situation illustrates my second point.
 We don’t critically think which KPI’s we should measure.
 In this instance the agency paid people to hit 40 claims.
 The focus was on activity not results.
 They paid for more activity, but there wasn’t a corresponding jump in dollars collected.
 The same thing can happen when we pay collectors on calls made, or salesmen on accounts referred.
-As an organization we are seldom paid on the basis of our activity with the possible exception of early out programs or pre-collect letters.
+In most organizations we are seldom paid on the basis of our activity.
 If we focus our people on activity then many times we get activity.
-A more meaningful KPI in these cases are dollars collected, or accounts resolved.
+A more meaningful KPI in these cases might be what got paid or resolved.

 In general, we don’t need a lot of KPI’s, but we do need an assortment.
 We need a couple/three that are leading indicators, predicting our success.
-A leading indicator might be promises made, calls made, contacts achieved, accounts worked.
-For leading indicators to work well we have to have a base line of the measure and how it predicts success (i.e. so many promises achieved led to so many dollars collected, etc.).
+For leading indicators to work well we have to have a base line of the measure and how it predicts success.
 You don’t need all of them, just the ones that you have found are the best predictors.
 Hint: they are the ones (and the corresponding behaviors) that you would look to change mid-month in order to impact month end.

 Lagging indicators telling us how we did.
-Dollars collected, fees generated are both common lag indicators.
 They are important to tell us what we are doing well and what we need to improve.
 With leading indicators we can identify specific behaviors we need to work on in order to impact the bottom line.
-It is more meaningful to a collector to tell them they need to improve their promises made, average payment size, then it is to say we need to improve collections for a client/organization.
+It is more meaningful to an employee to tell them what they need to improve then it is to say we need to improve something for a client/organization.
 They need to know the overall goal (bottom line), but they also need to understand what they can change individually that can get them to the overall goal(s).

 I’m going to stop here.
 I want to hear from you.
 How do you think you do with measures?
 Are you more accountable with what you are using?
 Are they the right measures?
 How do you know?
 What are you doing and what works for your department and/or organization?
 I’ll share the information and add some additional thoughts next time.
 Thanks.
 I look forward to hearing from you.